Free Printable: Low Carb & Keto Food List

 - Crock Pot – A ‘set it and forget it’ method of cooking that delivers rich and developed flavors that only happen with long cook times.

 - Instant Pot – This appliance pulls double duty as both a slow cooker and pressure cooker.
-You can use either function with this keto taco soup recipe and it will turn out fantastic.
+You can use either function with this taco soup recipe.

 Recipe Video